towersvault/shinpokered/README.md

 - Wild pokemon randomizer lists have been slightly adjusted.
 - Talking to the girl in Oak's lab allows the player to generate a new randomization seed value.
 - Talking to the girl in Oak's lab prompts the player if full randomization is preferred.
+- Adjusted some text for post-game world state.

 v1.24.3
 - Girl trainer on route 8 has text adjusted to reflect having a Clefable